Skip to main content

 Desirability measures how desirable a stake pool is to an ada holder seeking to delegate their stake.
 It is influenced by a number of factors – including a stake pool’s margin, fee, performance, the total reward available in the current epoch, and saturation percentage – and contributes to determining a stake pool’s ranking.

 Stake pools are ranked mainly through a combination of their desirability and performance, in addition to other factors.
+It is worth mentioning here that the wallet developers make this decision for their wallet.
+Discover wallets.

 You can use the rewards calculator to get an idea of how much you will earn in rewards.
 It’s important to note that the calculator produces only reward estimates and shouldn’t be considered definitive or a guarantee of reward amounts.
 In the future, we will likely test different parameters that may affect reward margins.
 Amounts calculated are therefore subject to change, but represent a realistic and sensible level of return.